LogtalkDotOrg/logtalk3/examples/points/NOTES.md

 of the point types.
 This can be achieved through the definition of two new categories, `bounded_coordinate` and `point_history`, that will define the operations associated both to the memorization of previous values, and to the verification of feasible limits for a coordinate value.
-Each one of the `point`, `bounded_point`, `history_point`, and `bounded_history_point` classes will import this category, using his operations so as to define the methods affecting the solutions that use multiple inheritance.
+Each one of the `point`, `bounded_point`, `history_point`, and `bounded_history_point` classes will import this category, using his operations to define the methods affecting the solutions that use multiple inheritance.